US urges reluctant EU to 'increase cost' on Russia

 EU summit

-He spoke amid EU preparations to extend the Russia economic sanctions for another six months at their summit in December.
+He spoke amid EU preparations to extend the Russia economic sanctions for another six months at the European summit in December.

 The expectation, EU sources said, is that the French and German leaders will meet Russia's Vladimir Putin beforehand, then brief fellow leaders in Brussels, who will wave the measures through.